 As an alternative, the function can be substituted by the AI-ML based modelling.
 This clause describes the option of AI-ML modelling based of energy related parameters.

-a) the OAM provides to the consumer of energy related KPI (EC, CI, Renewable ratio) that the blueprint of AI-ML model representing the energy consumption information, including which inputs are relevant for the inference of the AI-ML model are also provided (e.g., the NF load, number of UEs, etc) The AI-ML model blueprint can be configured by OAM or can be passed to the consumer by MnS as part of service based interface.
+a) the OAM provides to the consumer of energy related KPI (EC, CI, Renewable ratio) that the blueprint of AI-ML model representing the energy consumption information, including which inputs are relevant for the inference of the AI-ML model are also provided (e.g., the NF load, number of UEs, etc) The AI-ML model blueprint can be configured by OAM or can be passed to the consumer by MnS as part of service -based interface.
 This AI-ML model blueprint can be different per different nodes, for example for different equipment products, different network location, etc. which AI-ML model blueprint is configured is left to implementation and the configuration decision by PLMN.
 The AI-ML model blueprint may be provided and updated when it is determined that those previous AI-ML model blueprint is no more valid, for example due to changes of configuration.

 b) The OAM provides the parameters (e.g., neural network weights, number of layers) of the AI-ML model to the consumer to compute the energy related KPI (EC, CI, Renewable ratio) of a specific node or NF.
 The characteristics parameters of the AI-ML model are transferred only when needed, i.e. when it is determined that those previous provided are no more valid due to changes on configuration, e.g., it has been determined that a new AI-ML allows to better evaluate the energy related parameters.
 This AI-ML model parameters can be different per different nodes, for example for different equipment products, different network location, etc.